 What is it the Georgetown Aquadillos Swim Team?

 The Aquadillos Swim Team is a competitive summer league swim team in Georgetown, Texas.
-It is a great swim team for children from 4-17 years of age, whether this is your first time in competitive swimming or an accomplished swimmer.
+It is a great swim team for children from ages 17 and younger, whether this is your first time in competitive swimming or an accomplished swimmer.

 How much does it cost to be a Dillo?